Capital.com vs HFM 2025

 | Tier-4 Licenses | 2 | 2 |

-For forex traders, Capital.com lists a dynamic EUR/USD spread of 0.67 pips, which we confirmed as an average of 0.6712 pips for April 2024.
-This low average spread helps keep trading costs down.
-Capital.com offers a universal account for retail traders and a professional account for eligible elective professionals; note that professional clients do not receive the same regulatory protections as retail clients.
+For forex, Capital.com listed an average EUR/USD spread of 0.67 pips in April 2024 (0.6712), which is lower than the industry average and helps reduce trading costs.
+The broker offers a universal account for retail traders and a professional account for eligible clients; note that professional clients do not receive the same regulatory protections as retail clients.

-HFM states a typical 1.2-pip spread on its Standard account, but it does not provide a date range, so the true average could be higher.
-Its Zero account can reach an effective 0.7-pip spread after commission, though this figure is not presented as an average either.
-Together, these details support HFM’s position as slightly above the industry average on costs, especially when compared with Capital.com’s verified average spreads.
+HFM’s standard account typically shows a 1.2‑pip spread on EUR/USD, but no date range is provided, so the true average may be higher.
+Its Zero account quotes an all‑in cost around 0.7 pips after commission, though this figure is not presented as an average either.
+Overall, HFM’s pricing sits slightly above the industry average, trailing Capital.com in this comparison.

 | Feature |